image

 Do I Make Each Design By Myself or Am I Making Designs As Part of A Group Project?

-If you are asking this question, you may have encountered this before.
-Some places trying to teach floral art have a group projects where a number of students will work together to create a specific floral piece.
+Some places trying to teach floral art have group projects where a number of students will work together to create a specific floral piece.
 It is easier on the budget as it uses less materials.

-Our emphasis at Rittners is on individual achievement.
+Our emphasis at Rittners hands-on courses is on individual achievement.
 That means that after you are given appropriate instruction (eg. our step-by-step floral demonstrations) you will be able to make every single project by yourself.

 If you open your own flower shop, or you are working in a flower shop, you are expected to be able to design by yourself, not as part of a collaborative group effort.
 Our goal is to give you the designing skills to be able to do your own projects!
 That gives you better value.
 It also gives you far more confidence as a designer when you actually do each design by yourself.